rohit12crj/Study-Notes/SRE/Notes.md

 - https://youtu.be/0J9xglafVuI?si=uK4obcxYLTd5Jpfj --> pagerduty --> used for end to end incident management , important for SRE , no need to go through the video ,just for reference

 ---
-✅ RTO & RPO & what were these values in your project & how did u achieve this ?
-- RTO --> The maximum acceptable time to restore a system after a failure.
-If RTO = 30 minutes, the system must be restored within 30 minutes after an outage.
-- RPO --> The maximum acceptable amount of data loss measured in time.
-If RPO = 5 minutes, the system can only lose 5 minutes of data.
-- In our project the RTO was around 10–15 minutes and RPO was less than 5 minutes.
-- We achieved this using Multi-AZ architecture in AWS, where ECS services were deployed across multiple AZs behind an ALB.
-- The database was RDS Multi-AZ, which provides synchronous replication and automatic failover within 1–2 minutes.
-- We also configured automated backups, snapshots, and S3 cross-region replication for disaster recovery.
-- Infrastructure was managed using Terraform, so in case of a disaster we could recreate the infrastructure quickly through our CI/CD pipelines.

----
 ✅ what is a runbook

 ---